Orthomyxoviridae: Classification

+Influenza types

 There are four genera of influenza virus, each containing only a single species, or type.
 Influenza A and C infect a variety of species (including humans), while influenza B almost exclusively infects humans, and influenza D infects cattle and pigs.

 Influenza A

 Influenza A viruses are further classified, based on the viral surface proteins hemagglutinin (HA or H) and neuraminidase (NA or N).
 18 HA subtypes (or serotypes) and 11 NA subtypes of influenza A virus have been isolated in nature.
 Among these, the HA subtype 1-16 and NA subtype 1-9 are found in wild waterfowl and shorebirds and the HA subtypes 17-18 and NA subtypes 10-11 have only been isolated from bats.

-Further variation exists; thus, specific influenza strain isolates are identified by a standard nomenclature specifying virus type, geographical location where first isolated, sequential number of isolation, year of isolation, and HA and NA subtype.
+Further variation exists; thus, specific influenza strain isolates are identified by the Influenza virus nomenclature, specifying virus type, host species (if not human), geographical location where first isolated, laboratory reference, year of isolation, and HA and NA subtype.